alist-org/docs/docs/guide/advanced/meta.md

 ---

 # Meta
+The configuration in the meta information is only valid for `Guest`, if you want to have the corresponding permissions for the newly created ordinary users, please go to `User`-->`User Account` to modify the relative permissions

 ### Path

 The path for this meta to take effect
 ### Password
 Password required to access this path